gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-12-16-see-the-sky-thoru-yamamoto-christmas-story-for-playdate.md

 ## Experiments with music

-After we realised we would not be able to use the original ambient music, I looked at using completely different music, turning to the catalogue of watson @ MusMus.
+After we realised we would not be able to use the ambient music, I looked at using completely different music, turning to the catalogue of watson @ MusMus.
 I found a piece of music for each chapter of the story and extracted loops using PyMusicLooper.
 I then tweaked the loops by adjusting their start point by moving a section of audio from one end to the other so the loop began with the part of the audio I thought sounded best.
 I use [TwistedWave](https://twistedwave.com) for most sound editing like this.
 Thoru really liked the music itself but was of the opinion that no music would be more honest to the original release.
 I can't argue with that reasoning.
 Feel free to play your own choice of music whilst experiencing the story.

 ## Optimising for size